alan007-ind/Socket-program/multi_client_models/Multi_thread_chat_Server/# Multi-Client Chat Server (Python).md

 bash
 Copy code
 telnet 10.11.180.29 8080
-Enter your nickname when prompted, then start chatting.
+Enter your nickname when prompted.

+Start chatting with other connected clients.

 Example Session
-Server output:
+Server Output

-vbnet
+text
+Copy code
 [+] Chat server is running on 10.11.180.29:8080
 [+] alice has joined the chat
 alice: hello everyone
 bob: hi alice
 [+] bob has disconnected
-Client 1 (alice):
+Client 1 (alice)

-pgsql
+text
+Copy code
 Welcome to Multi-Chat Server
 Now enter your nick name:
 alice
-Welcome alice, you are now connected!
+System: Welcome alice, you are now connected!
-Client 2 (bob):
+Client 2 (bob)

-vbnet
+text
+Copy code
 Welcome to Multi-Chat Server
 Now enter your nick name:
 bob
-Welcome bob, you are now connected!
+System: Welcome bob, you are now connected!
 alice: hello everyone
 bob: hi alice
-Requirements
-Python 3.8+

-Telnet (pre-installed on most Linux distros)
+Disconnecting
+To disconnect in Telnet:
+Press Ctrl+] then type quit.

 Notes
-To disconnect in Telnet: press Ctrl+] then type quit.

-You can customize the host/port in the Python script.
+You can customize the host and port in the Python script.

+Server logs all chat messages and system events (join/leave) to the console.